Revised 9 April 2015.

-Since the article sits behind a pay-wall (complaint #47 about these scientific article pay-walls–how are we to intelligently discuss real science, if the articles cost us $25 or more to access).
-Well, I got access to the article, so I thought I would summarize religious beliefs about vaccination.
+Since the article sits behind a pay-wall (complaint #47 about these scientific article pay-walls–how are we to intelligently discuss real science, if the articles cost us $25 or more to access–it has been posted publicly, but I’m sure Vaccine will get a take-down order eventually).
+Well, I got access to the article, so I thought I would summarize the study’s information about religion and vaccination.
 If you run across someone claiming that their religion is against vaccinations, you can check here, although, admittedly, the article only covers mainstream religions.

 - Hinduism.
 Hindus advocate for a respect for life, and thus, support technology that allows people to live longer and healthier.
 None of the four major sects of Hinduism have ever stated a concern with vaccination.
 Moreover, Hindus venerate cows, and thus do not eat beef, but no Hindu sect has opposed vaccines that are manufactured from bovine components.
 According to Grabenstein, “vaccination is widely accepted in predominantly Hindu countries.”